-Vanadium flow batteries or more accurately Vanadium redox (and redox flow) battery (VRB) are just one of a number of rechargeable flow batteries that are currently available for Battery Energy Storage Systems (BESS).
-They were first successfully demonstrated in the 1980’s and since then have been used worldwide in a number of Energy Storage Systems.
+Vanadium flow batteries or more accurately called Vanadium redox (and redox flow) battery (VRB).
+Just one of a number of rechargeable flow batteries that are currently available for Battery Energy Storage Systems (BESS).
+From as early as 1980 this type of battery was successfully demonstrated worldwide.

-Vanadium flow batteries use vanadium ions in different states of oxidation to store chemical potential energy.
-Vanadium is able to exist in solution in four different oxidation states meaning that the battery has just one electroactive element instead of two.
+Vanadium flow batteries has just one electroactive element use vanadium ions in different states of oxidation to store chemical potential energy.
+The battery has just one electroactive element instead of two.

 The main advantages and disadvantages of vanadium flow batteries are:

-Can be completely discharged for long periods of time without any adverse effects
+- Completely discharged for long periods, without any adverse effects.

-Ability to recharge by replacing the electrolyte (if no power source was available to charge it)
+- Also, the ability to recharge by replacing the electrolyte (if no power source was available to charge it).

-No permanent damage would be caused if the electrolytes were accidentally mixed
+- Importantly, no permanent damage would be caused if the electrolytes were accidentally mixed.

-Complex system compared to VRLA and Lithium ion batteries
+- Therefore, a complex system, compared to VRLA and Lithium ion batteries.

-It remains to be seen what share of the Energy Storage System market that Vanadium flow batteries are able to achieve.
-Much will depend on technological advances, which will hopefully increase the power density and reduce the cost.
-The fact that Billionaire and Philantropist Bill Gates has put his money behind flow batteries must count for something.
-Without a doubt, the next few years are interesting times for battery storage systems.
+Never the less, the Energy Storage System market that Vanadium flow batteries are able to achieve, will much depend on technological advances.
+Subsequently increasing power density and reducing the cost.
+Furthermore, Billionaire and Philanthropist Bill Gates has put his money behind flow batteries must count for something.
+In short, the next few years are interesting times for battery storage systems.